Home from Hospital Service

 - Helping you choose other services that will support you to maintain your independence and wellbeing inside and outside the home.

 This service is free of charge and offers support for up to 6 weeks for North East Hampshire residents being discharged from Frimley Park, Fleet and Farnham Community Hospitals.

-This service is currently a pilot running up to the end of August 2020, and is funded by the North East Hampshire and Farnham CCG and Hampshire County Council’s Adults’ Health and Care.
+This service is currently running up to the end of March 2021, and is funded by the North East Hampshire and Farnham CCG and Hampshire County Council’s Adults’ Health and Care.

 Information for individuals

 About the Home from Hospital Service